 In the court of

 Civil Case.
 No of 20

-Plaintiff
+Plaintiff ,

 versus

 , Defendant

 To:

+TATIL off of the

-Whereas your attendance is required as a witness on be are required to appear before this court on the d the forenoon and to bring with you (or to send to this c half of the ay of ourt) , 20 at in the above s suit, you clock in
+Whereas your attendance is required as a witness on behavior are required to appear before this court on the day the forenoon and to bring with you (or to send to this court on the day). alf of the ve suit, you o'clock in

 Dated this day of, 20

 Magistrate

-Fo orm 2
+For m 2

-Summons and d Hearing Notice
+Summons and Hearing Notice

-The Magistr ates Courts Act
+The Magistra tes Courts Act

 In thecourt of

 Civil Case.
 No of 20

-, Plai ntiff
+, Plaint :iff

 versus

-, Defe endant
+, Defen dant

-To:
+То:

+Tall areas the short areas and also in tiff has in this to do suit a

-Whereas the above-named plaintiff has instituted a sui t against the ahove-n amed defendar at for
+Whereas the above-named plaintiff has instituted a suit a

-You are required to appear before this court on the · · o'clock

-in the forenoon and to bring your witnesses with you. duy 01 , 20 ut 0 0100
+You are required to appear before this court on the in the forenoon and to bring your witnesses with you. day of, 20 at o'clocl

-If no appearance is made by you or by a person authoris decided in your absence. sed by law to act for y ou, the case ma ay be heard an ıd
+If no appearance is made by you or by a person authorised decided in your absence. d by law to act for you, the case may be heard and

 Dated this day of , 20

 Magistrate

 Form 3

-Warrant of Attachment and Sale of Pr operty
+Warran t of Attachment and Sale of Proper ty

-: The Magistrates Courts Act
+The Magistrates Co urts Act

 In the court of

 Civil Case.
 No of 20

-, Plaintiff
+, Pla intiff

 versus

-, Defendant
+, De fendant

-To:

-Whereas, 20 wa in the above case to s ordered by a judgment of this co pay to the urt passed on the day of sum of shs

-as set forth in Pa auction, subject rt I of the Schedule to th

-nt on or before the day of nich it has been executed or the rea , 20 with an ason why it has not been executed.

-Dated this day of , 20

-Magistrate
+То:

+Whereas, 20 w in the above case to as ordered by a judgme o pay to nt of this court pa the sum c nssed on the of shs day of as set forth in Pa auction, subject t s sum has not been paid rt I of the Schedule to tl to the conditions set ou so much of it as will rea his warrant and unless l t in Part II of the Sched he/she pays to yo u that sum to sell by public ered to return this warra tifying the manner in w Dated this day of , 20 Magistrate